Office-Supply-Ordering/office-supply-flow/README.md

     ```

 - Once the process is started and the python client is running, you get an output on the console for each task.

+## Process Model

+A running example of the process is available in the ‘Process Model’ directory of our GitHub repository.
+This directory also includes our BPMN model, along with all forms and DMN diagrams.